-On June 30, 2016, the Company amended and restated its \$350.0 million revolving credit facilities agreement to increase the availability by \$75.0 million for a total availability of \$425.0 million, to extend the maturity from May 2018 to June 2021 and to reduce the cost of borrowing by 0.25% (the "Revolving Credit Facilities").
-The Company incurred transaction fees of \$2.6 million, which are amortized over the expected life of the Revolving Credit Facilities.
+On June 30, 2016, the Company amended and restated its \$350.0 million revolving credit facilities agreement to increase the availability by \$75.0 million for a total availability of \$425.0 million, to extend the maturity from May 2018 to June 2021 and to reduce the cost of borrowing by 0.25%.
+The Company incurred transaction fees of \$2.6 million related to this amendment and restatement.

 The applicable interest rates vary depending on a leverage ratio.
 The leverage ratio is defined in the Revolving Credit Facilities agreement by the ratio of net debt to consolidated cash flows of the Company's subsidiary, Bombardier Recreational Products Inc. (the "Leverage ratio").
-Following the amendment, the applicable interest rates are as follows:
+The applicable interest rates are as follows: